-- Due to decreased COVID activity in the Llanelli area the number of COVID beds was reduced to just 3 side rooms; - Planned orthopaedic inpatient surgery has now restarted placing - additional pressure on ward based capacity and staffing;Strong recruitment drive ongoing to address the high number of - vacant nurse posts which has now exceeded 50WTEs; Support systems for staff in place.
+- Due to decreased COVID activity in the Llanelli area the number of COVID beds was reduced to just 3 side rooms; - Planned orthopaedic inpatient surgery has now restarted placing additional pressure on ward based capacity and staffing; - Strong recruitment drive ongoing to address the high number of vacant nurse posts which has now exceeded 50WTEs; - Support systems for staff in place. - Business case to further expend the successful SDEC service will be submitted in early April; - Risk Assessment completed (with measures to mitigate associated risk) to support utilisation of social distancing beds in extremis situations when in hospital capacity is exhausted.

-locality and age to further inform service;

-- Business case to further expend the successful SDEC service will be submitted in early April; - Risk Assessment completed (with measures to mitigate associated risk) to support utilisation of social distancing beds in extremis situations when in hospital capacity is exhausted.